ewalker544/libsvm-go/README.md

 ### Predicting
     import "github.com/ewalker544/libsvm-go"

-    param := libSvm.NewParameter()      // Create a parameter object with default values

-    model := libSvm.NewModel(param)     // Create a model object from the parameter attributes

-    model.ReadModel("a9a.model")   // Populate the model from the model file generated from training
+    // Create a model object from the model file generated from training model := libSvm.NewModelFromFile("a9a.model")

     x := make(map[int]float64)
     // Populate x with the test vector